 All guests are welcome at the Campus Recreation Center and the Fitness Center at CARE/Crawley.
-A guest accompanied by a member will be charged a $10 per day fee.
-A guest who would like to use the facility without a member sponsor is assessed a $20 per day fee.
+All day passes are $12/day.
 All guests must provide a photo ID and sign a waiver of liability to enter the facility.

 Members who bring guests are responsible for them while they are using the facility.
 Guests are expected to remain with their sponsor throughout their visit.